XSEDE/Container_Tutorial/exercise1.md

-Upload your container via the following, remembering to replace `$GITHUB_USERNAME` with your actual github username used to authenticate to the registry and `YOUR-COLLECTION-NAME` with the name of the collection you created earlier.
+Upload your container via the following, remembering to replace `$GITHUB_USERNAME` with your actual github username used to authenticate to the registry and `YOUR-COLLECTION-NAME` with the name of the collection you created earlier. *Case matters* for these names as well.
 *Be sure to replace USERNAME with your current username, so you don't conflict with any other extant containers!*
 ```$ singularity push -U ex1.sif library://$GITHUB_USERNAME/$COLLECTION_NAME/$USERNAME-py3-dice:latest```